yisiang/RRC/README.md

 ```
 javac FileName.java
 ```
-and the FileName.class will created.
+and the FileName.class will created. <br>
 3. Run the Java program
 ```
 java FileName